 - Less proximity effect than cardioid patterns

-Microphone examples:
+Microphone examples

-What is Cardioid?
+What is cardioid?

-The Cardioid polar pattern is the most common polar pattern on microphones and is a 1:1 combination of Omnidirectional and Bidirectional.
+The cardioid polar pattern is the most common polar pattern on microphones and is a 1:1 combination of omnidirectional and bidirectional.
 The combination of these two polar patterns creates a heart-like pattern (where the term ‘cardio’ originates for this pattern) when plotted on a 360-degree sphere.

-Cardioid polar pattern is more directional and sensitive to the front of the microphone in the on-axis position, with a decrease in sensitivity towards the sides and a null point in the rear of the microphone.
+The cardioid polar pattern is more directional and sensitive to the front of the microphone in the on-axis position, with a decrease in sensitivity towards the sides and a null point in the rear of the microphone.

 As cardioid polar patterns are most sensitive to the on-axis position with a null point in the 180-degree angle, they can display an excellent gain-level ability.
-In the studio, cardioid polar patterns allow you to use dial in more gain for extra volume without suffering from feedback, making it ideal for instruments with lots of dynamic range.
+In the studio, cardioid polar patterns allow you to dial in more gain for extra volume without suffering from feedback, making it ideal for instruments with lots of dynamic range.

 What are the benefits?